 - How to localize national and international stories for your audience.

-Linda Austin is the executive director of the Donald W. Reynolds National Center for Business Journalism.
+Linda Austin is the former executive director of the Donald W. Reynolds National Center for Business Journalism.
 A former editor of the Lexington Herald-Leader and reporter and editor at the Dallas Times Herald, she is also a former business editor at The Philadelphia Inquirer.

 John Cheves is an investigative reporter at the Lexington Herald-Leader, with a focus on government watchdog stories that track how taxpayer money is spent.
 His projects include a nationally published 2006 series, “The McConnell Machine,” examining $220 million in political donations collected by U.S. Senate Republican Leader Mitch McConnell of Kentucky and the favors that McConnell did for his biggest donors.